 A large number of Croatian campsites are equipped with a boat ramp and a boat crane.
 Within the campsite it is forbidden to tie the boats on the swimmers line, even on private buoys.
 Boats must always be tied to bouys assigned by campsite staff and that are situated outside swimming areas.
 Many camps have their own small private marinas.
 To use them you will be required to report your boat to the Port authority’s branch office.
 For scuba diving with equipment, a special permit is required, just as for any kind of fishing activity.

 It is strictly forbidden to light fires in any camp.
-Many camps have special areas for barbecues, equipped with fire extinguishers.
-In some camps you are allowed to cook only with gas and electric barbeques.
+Many campsites have special areas for barbecues, equipped with fire extinguishers.
+In some camps you are allowed to cook only with gas and electric barbecues.

 For your safety, never leave money and valuables unattended.
 We recommend that you deposit your money and other valuables with the camp’s reception, – which are attended 24 hours a day.
 Camps will not take any responsibility for lost or damaged property, or for any accident caused by a guest’s negligence.

-So that you can enjoy a refreshing vacation, the majority of camps offer refrigerators you can use at extra charge.
+In order to enjoy a refreshing vacation, the majority of campsites offer refrigerators you can use at extra charge.
 You are kindly requested to take care of the refrigerators and to keep them clean and locked – and to take good care of the key.
 The refrigerators are not freezers.

-In general, the payment for your stay has to be made on your departure day or a day earlier (in this case the tablet with number on it that you will have been allocated and given during check-in has to be returned).
+In general, the payment for your stay has to be made on your departure day or a day earlier (in this case the tablet with a number, which has been allocated to you during the check-in, has to be returned).
 We recommend you settle your payment a day earlier to avoid queuing, and to pay attention to the cashier’s desk working hours.
-Departure times are from around noon to 1 p.m.
+Departure times are from around 10 a.m. to noon (12 p.m.)
 Please keep to the departure times, as many campsites will charge you for an extra day should you leave after these hours.